-- 3.7 We intend to maintain this broad structure for the 2025-2029 Price Control. - 3.8 The terms of the equation cover different aspects of Power NI's costs.
-A number of these terms are determined during the implementation of the price control to reflect actual costs incurred and they are not determined as part of the price control itself, as follows: - The Gt term covering costs incurred in the purchase of electricity. - The Ut term covering transmission and distribution network costs. - The Kst term covering revenue under or over-recovery in the previous year which can be collected by the business (under-recovery) or given back to consumers (over-recovery). - The Jt term covering the cost of the buy-out from the Northern Ireland Renewables Obligation. - The Et term covering certain categories of costs defined in the Licence to be passed through to consumers.
-As part of the price control the scope of these pass through cost categories will be reviewed and particular amounts, such as the pension deficit costs, updated as necessary. - The Dt term covering the sharing of any savings of costs between the Licensee and consumers in respect of costs of meeting renewables obligations and other costs specified by UR from time to time. - 3.9 While the 2025-2029 price control will consider the definition of these terms and provide further definition and clarification as appropriate, the financial focus of the price control will be the determination of the St term of the tariff formula.
+- 3.9 We intend to maintain this broad structure for the 2025-2029 Price Control. - 3.10 The terms of the equation cover different aspects of Power NI's costs.
+A number of these terms are determined during the implementation of the price control to reflect actual costs incurred and they are not determined as part of the price control itself, as follows: - The G_t term covering costs incurred in the purchase of electricity. - The U_t term covering transmission and distribution network costs. - The Kst term covering revenue under or over-recovery in the previous year which can be collected by the business (under-recovery) or given back to consumers (over-recovery). - The J_t term covering the cost of the buy-out from the Northern Ireland Renewables Obligation. - The E_t term covering certain categories of costs defined in the Licence to be passed through to consumers.
+As part of the price control the scope of these pass through cost categories will be reviewed and particular amounts, such as the pension deficit costs, updated as necessary.

+- The D_t term covering the sharing of any savings of costs between the Licensee and consumers in respect of costs of meeting renewables obligations and other costs specified by UR from time to time. - 3.11 While the 2025-2029 price control will consider the definition of these terms and provide further definition and clarification as appropriate, the financial focus of the price control will be the determination of the S_t term of the tariff formula.
 This St term determines the operating costs and margin which Power NI can recover through its tariffs.
-This amount must be sufficient to run and finance an efficient supply business. - 3.10 How we determine operating costs and profit margin are discussed later in this paper.
+This amount must be sufficient to run and finance an efficient supply business. - 3.12 How we determine operating costs and margin are discussed later in this paper. - 3.13 In response to our consultation, respondents agreed that the structure and form of the existing price control should be maintained.
+However, the need for flexibility was noted to reopen aspects of the price control where there are material unexpected costs to consumers or Power NI was noted.
+The Et term of the Licence allows for adjustments in respect of unexpected costs and we will consider the scope of this term for the draft determination.
+In particular we expect to expand the Et term to make provision for future costs of SMART metering.